McLean goes 8 innings as Mets blank Phillies 6-0 for 3-game sweep

 The teams play a four-game series in Philadelphia from Sept.
 8-11.

-New York began the night with a 3 1/2-game lead over Cincinnati for the final National League wild card.
+New York holds a 4 1/2-game lead over Cincinnati for the final National League wild card.

 The Mets are 8-3 since McLean (3-0) made his debut Aug.
 16 against Seattle.
 The 24-year-old right-hander allowed four hits and walked none with six strikeouts, throwing 95 pitches and lowering his ERA to 0.89.
 He retired 15 straight batters following Alec Bohm’s second-inning single and faced the minimum until Bryce Harper’s two-out single in the seventh.